-- Lecture Series, in which students will examine the history and theory behind current ideas in the realms of urban design, community development and sustainable city planning
+- Lecture Series, in which CED faculty and professionals in the field of environmental design will introduce students to the history and theory behind current ideas in the realms of urban design, community development and sustainable city planning

-- Design:Build Studio, where students will work alongside trained shop staff and build full-sized structures for the benefit of a local community organization
+- Design-Build, where students will work alongside trained shop staff to build full-sized structures for the benefit of a local non-profit community partner

 Students who fulfill the course requirements will receive one Berkeley credit and an official UC Berkeley transcript upon course completion.
 All classes are held at the College of Environmental Design at Wurster Hall on the UC Berkeley campus.
 Classes will meet Monday through Friday from 9 a.m. to 4 p.m.

 Why Should I Attend?

-- Explore the fields of architecture, urban design and city planning prior to college admissions.
+- Explore architecture, urban design and city planning as possible college majors and careers

-- Hone and develop professional and leadership skills through advanced coursework.
+- Hone and develop skills through advanced coursework

-- Build a design and academic portfolio to use when applying to college.
+- Build a design portfolio to use when applying to college

-- Be exposed to real public policy issues.
+- Be exposed to actual public policy issues and make a real impact on your world